jddolvin/decoder-ring/README.md

 - - No additional information is required to use the Polybius Square method.
 - Substitution cipher
 - - After entering your message, you will have to provide a substitution alphabet.
-- - - This alphabet must be 26 characters long, or it will result in an error.
+- - - This alphabet must be 26 characters long, or it will result in either an error, or the application behaving unexpectedly.
 - - For example: NJKRQDGLYSHTPWOMZAIXUFCVEB

 ### Using the application locally (on your own machine)